Student loan debt: Here’s how much residents in each state owe - NewsBreak

 While those dollar amounts may seem vast, they're less overwhelming when broken down by the average amount owed per borrower in each state.

 A borrower in the District of Columbia owes, on average, nearly $55,000 in federal student loans based on data from the Federal Student Aid office.
-Maryland borrowers came in second, owing an average of nearly $43,000 in federal student loans.Distracted driving is deadliest in these states
+Maryland borrowers came in second, owing an average of nearly $43,000 in federal student loans.See more rankings and lists from across Tennessee

 The interactive map below shows the average student loan debt per borrower in each state.